dcsfilice/QMEE/assignment5/README.md

 # Test 1
 I hypothesize that males housed with rivals will mate for signifcantly longer compared to males housed alone.
 The classic way to approach this would be to use a t-test.
-I will test this by performing a permutation test using the lmperm package.
+I will test this by using the lmPerm package which takes a permutation approach to estimate differences between variables fit to a linear model.

 # Test 2
 I also hypothesize that there will be significant genetic variation in how long males mate for (i.e. different genetic lines will display